KaungPyaeHtet/CS-IGCSE/Questions.md

 Hexadecimal provides a more human-readable representation of binary numbers, where each hex digit represents 4 binary bits.

+## Topic 4: Computers

 ## Topic 5: Networking

+State what is meant by the term "Authentication".
+Process of checking the identity of a user

 State what is meant by the term "Validation".
 Process of checking if the data is in the correct format

+## Topic 6: The Bigger Picture

+What is meant by the quantum computing?